gradCSwomen-utah/gradCSwomen-utah.github.io/_officers/webmaster.md

 year:
 program:
 thumbnail: /assets/images/officers/xyz.png
 bio: "This position is open.
-If you are a student interested in applying please reach out to us at gradwomensoc@gmail.com"
+If you are a student interested in applying please reach out to our officers via email or slack!"
 order: 4
 ---